jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-esp8266.md

 When WiFi went active, there are large spikes.
  You need to use a dedicated 3.3V source or dedicated, high current, regulator.

-Below is what I have begain to use.
+Below is what I have begain to toy with in 2014.

 ## ESP-01
 <div style="float: left">